wttech/Sling-Query/README.md

 ### `.parents([selector])`

-For each element in the collection find its all ancestor, optionally filtered them by a selector.
+For each element in the collection find all of its ancestors, optionally filtering them by a selector.

     ($resource).parents("cq:Page"); // create page breadcrumbs for the given resources

 ### `.parentsUntil(selector[, filter])`

-For each element in the collection find all of its ancestors until the predicate is met, optionally filter by a selector.
+For each element in the collection find all of its ancestors until a resource matching the selector is found, optionally filtering them by a selector.

     ($currentResource).parentsUntil("cq:Page"); // find all ancestor components on the current page